waronja/LMS-System-Frontend/README.md

 ![image](./public/images/Screenshot%20from%202022-07-31%2003-25-03.png)

-## Images of Our School Owner, and  Dashboard Pages
+## Images of Our School Owner Dashboard

 ![image](./public/images/Screenshot%20from%202022-07-31%2003-25-20.png)